Much of Los Angeles is experiencing a sellers’ market right now.

 Homes that are well priced often go into multiple offer situations and sell over asking.

-If you are thinking of putting your Los Angeles home on the market are really, really want to sell it, then talk with your Realtor® to price it right.
+If you are thinking of putting your Los Angeles home on the market and really, really want to sell it, then talk with your Realtor® to price it right.

 |Need Help?
 Have questions?
 Fill out the CONTACT FORM or call Jane at 310-473-6919